Theory

 As mentioned above, there are several categories of extended chords.
 The numeric figures indicate the interval (or scale distance) from the root note to the last note.

 So how do you play a chord with six or more notes?
 The answer is that you omit one or more notes and in many cases play the chord inverted (i.e. rearrange the order of notes in the chord).
-You could use both hands and play all notes, but there is a risk for dissonance playing up to seven different notes together.
+You can use both hands and play all notes, but playing up to seven different notes together may create dissonance.
 Instead, it's common to use polychord voicings, chord-over-chord structures (see examples below).

 To make it easier to memorize these chord types, you can think of the extension notes as follows: